rubensworks/article-privacy-decentralized/content/framework.md

 Based on the resulting file summaries, the aggregator can create a combined summary using the algorithm from [](#aggregation-algorithm).
-As before, the `Summary_Initialize` and `Summary_Combine` functions that are used in these algorithms depend on the type of summary that is being used.
+As before, the `SummaryInitialize` and `SummaryCombine` functions that are used in these algorithms depend on the type of summary that is being used.
 [](#figure-summary-components-privacy-aggregated) shows a high-level example of how this aggregation can happen in practise.